vishalllllllllll/zepto_agent/README.md

 * The UPI ID and token are **hard-coded** in `server.py`.
 Exercise caution if sharing or publishing the code.
 * Ngrok free tier rotates URLs, so update n8n whenever ngrok restarts.
 * Telegram can be leveraged for additional functionality (e.g., cancel order, check status, schedule orders).
+* Using a virtual environment is recommended to isolate dependencies.

 ---